Investors swap grains for metals as flows trickle to commodities

 “After the dismal performance last year, investors had been underweight the complex, so in terms of positioning we thought that you might see a catch up and reversal,” he said.

-“That, together with stabilisation in emerging markets and China, made us upgrade the sector.”
+“That, together with stabilization in emerging markets and China, made us upgrade the sector.”

 So far this year there has been a net inflow of $9.1 billion into commodity investment products, comprising index swaps and exchange traded products, according to Citi.